dc232/Google_test_task/README.md

 1. Sign into google cloud and create a project
 2. Type in the search bar API and services --> API library --> Google Compute Engine API
 3. Enable the Google Compute Engine API for the project
-4. Create a service account on google cloud
+4. Create a service account through the following step

-      1. Once an account has been created go to the API Dashboard this can be done by typing API into the search bar and then selecting Credentials APIs & Services
+     1. Go to the API Dashboard by typing API into the search bar

-      1. Once at the screen click on Create credentials --> Service account key --> Create Service account and then select Compute Engine default service account if avalible if not then click on New service account and then enter a name for the Service account and then click on next, select the role as Compute Engine --> Compute Admin and then click on create.
-This will then create a .json file save this file as account.json
+         - Then select Credentials APIs & Services
+         - Click on Create credentials --> Service account key --> Create Service account
+         - Select Compute Engine default service account if avalible
+         - If Compute Engine default service account is not avalible then
+         - Click on New service account
+         - Enter a name for the Service account and then click on next,
+         - Select the role as Compute Engine --> Compute Admin and then click on create
+         - This will then create a .json file save this file as account.json

       1. For more information about service account click ont the link https://cloud.google.com/compute/docs/access/service-accounts
          1. The Link explains that a service account is a special account used by GCE instances to interact with other google Plaform API's.
 Service credentials can be used to allow applications to authorize themselves to a set of APIs and perform actions within the permissions granted to the service account and virtual machine instance.